Alexander Darwall

-Alexander Frederick Clifford Darwall is a British landowner, hedge fund manager, and millionaire.
-He is notable for having roles in several large investment companies, his donations to UKIP, the Leave Party, and for his 2022-23 court case where he limited public access to Dartmoor.
+Alexander Frederick Clifford Darwall (born June 1963) is a British landowner and hedge fund manager.
+He has held roles in several large investment companies.
+He has made donations to UKIP and the Vote Leave campaign.
+In 2025, he lost a legal action to limit public access to his land in Dartmoor.

-Early career
+Education and early career

 Darwall received a degree in History from the University of Cambridge.
 He then trained as an investment analyst with de Zoete & Bevan (BZW).
 In 1987, Darwall moved to Paris to become head of the French equity research department for the Swedish group Enskilda Securities.
 In 1992, he joined Goldman Sachs as a French equity analyst.

-Management roles
+Career

 In 1995, Darwall joined Jupiter Fund Management.
 In November 2000, Jupiter European Opportunities was founded and Darwall became the lead portfolio manager.
 Darwall remained in this role until November 2019, when Jupiter European became European Opportunities Trust PLC, and Darwall stepped down as manager of both Jupiter European and the related Jupiter European Growth investment companies.

 In 2019, he founded a company known as Devon Equity Management, whose aim is to "achieve long term capital growth by exploiting special investment opportunities in Europe".
-Darwell continues to manage the company.
+Darwall continues to manage the company.
 Devon Equity Management invests on behalf of the European Opportunities Trust, as well as Luxembourg UCITS SICAV.

-Dartmoor legal dispute
+In June 2025, Darwall sold Devon Equity Management to River Global, owned by Martin Gilbert, for £2.46 million.
+As part of the acquisition, Darwall will join River Global as co-head of European equities.

+Land ownership

 Darwall owns several large tracts of land across the UK.
-One of these is the 16,000 acre Sutherland Estate in Scotland, which he bought in November 2016 for around £5m.
+One of these is the 16,000 acre Sutherland Estate in Scotland, which he bought in November 2016 for around £5 million.
 He and his wife entered the national news in 2018 after they started charging gold panners £10 per day, limiting their access area, and limiting their time to two weeks per year, as people were selling the gold, which is not something they believe should be permitted.